segmentio/segment-docs/src/connections/destinations/catalog/pendo/index.md

 1. From the Segment web app, click **Catalog**.
 2. Search for "Pendo" in the Catalog, select it, and choose which of your sources to connect the destination to.
 3. In the destination settings, enter your Pendo API Key which you can find in the Pendo UI under [Site Settings](https://app.pendo.io/admin) > Basic Information > API Key.

-4. The Segment CDN updates in about 45 minutes, and Pendo's snippet initializes on your page and begins sending data.
+Your changes appear in the Segment CDN in about 45 minutes, and then Analytics.js starts asynchronously loading Pendo's snippet on your page and sending data.

  This pulls in all page and click events without needing to make additional method calls.

 ### Server